-Offered every fall and spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy
+Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

-Fundamentals of ecology and their relevance to human impact on natural ecosystems.
-A liberal studies course for non-science majors with an emphasis on contemporary issues.
+This course discusses the fundamentals of ecology and their relevance to anthropomorphic impacts on ecosystems.
+This is a liberal studies course for non-science majors with an emphasis on contemporary environmental issues.

-Ecology of the Gila River
+Ecology of the Gila River 3 credits

 The course will meet the training requirements of the Arizona Master Watershed Steward Program in Graham and Greenlee counties.
-Students will study biotic and abiotic functions of a watershed. explore the benefits and uses of natural resources, and discuss impacts of the socioeconomic concerns and activities of the community.
+Students will study biotic and abiotic functions of a watershed, explore the benefits and uses of natural resources, and discuss impacts of the socioeconomic concerns and activities of the community.
 Identical to AGR 240.